Sam Bankman-Fried could take stand at fraud trial over FTX collapse

 Sam Bankman-Fried sees upside in testifying at criminal trial, experts say

-NEWSMAKER-Who is Sam Bankman-Fried, the onetime crypto mogul set to testify in his own defense?

-FACTBOX-'FTX is fine' - tweets Sam Bankman-Fried may regret on the stand

-(Reporting by Luc Cohen in New York; Editing by Will Dunham, Noeleen Walder and Jonathan Oatis)
+(Reporting by Luc Cohen in New York; Editing by Noeleen Walder and Jonathan Oatis)

 ((luc.cohen@thomsonreuters.com; +1 646 361 1622; Reuters Messaging: Twitter: @cohenluc))